M.A. (Cantab.) B.C.L. (Oxon.)

 Hugh writes extensively on professional liability.
 He is the editor of the chapters on solicitors and barristers in Jackson and Powell on Professional Liability (Sweet & Maxwell 7th edition 2011), and has been since 1992.
 He is the author of Lawyers' Liabilities Sweet & Maxwell 2002 (2nd edn), and nearly thirty articles in a variety of academic journals, particularly Professional Negligence.

 Hugh’s trial work has taken him to all divisions of the High Court, particularly the Chancery Division, as well as the County Court, and many arbitrations.
-He also has extensive experience of ADR, and has taken part as advocate in over forty mediations.
+He also has extensive experience of ADR, and has taken part as advocate in over fifty mediations.
 He is very comfortable with a wide variety of complex technical evidence, from medical to engineering, including statistical analysis.

 Hugh has experience of arbitrations is predominantly coverage disputes in relation to professional indemnity policies.
 Recent disputes which did not settle and concluded in awards have concerned whether a relationship between lawyers amounted to a partnership, the application of the successor practice rules, and fraudulent nondisclosure by an accountant.